 One of the most critical traits of LLPs is that they provide liability protections for the partners operating the business.
 These protections prevent owners from facing personal liability for the negligent actions of other partners.

 Further, owners of LLPs have greater flexibility than owners of different business entities.
-LLPs can choose how decisions are made at the partnership level in their partnership agreements.
-They can also distribute profits as they see fit.
-Further, there are no restrictions on the number of people who can jointly own an LLP.
+LLPs can choose how decisions are made at the partnership level in t

 Why Choose an LLP?